 Compensation awards for wrongful death encompass special and general damages that the deceased person would have received for their negligence claims, under O.C.G.A. §§ 51-12-1 & 51-12-2.
 Restitution also includes the full value of the deceased’s life as designated by O.C.G.A. § 51-4-1.
 These code sections allow injured families to recover for both measurable and subjective harm suffered, such as:

 In certain instances where criminal, malicious, or wanton behavior exists, punitive damages may also be available.
-Surviving families should discuss their options for wrongful death compensation with a compassionate legal advisor in the Gainesville area.
+Surviving families should discuss their options for wrongful death compensation with a compassionate attorney in the Gainesville area.

 Understandably, filing a lawsuit may not be a priority for grieving relatives after a family member passes away.
 However, waiting too long to bring a wrongful death suit could result in a dismissal of the claims.